Sebring, Florida: Radio

 The latter three are co-owned with WWOJ (99.1FM/Country), licensed to neighboring Avon Park and WWTK (730AM/News-Talk), licensed to Lake Placid, to the south.
 The five stations together operate from studios in Sebring on Highway 27 near the town's northern city limit.

+Health care

+AdventHealth Sebring and HCA Florida Highlands Hospital are the only hospitals in the city.